duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that counts the number of dir & sub-dir in current dir Script that display the 10 newest files in the current dir Script that takes a list of words as input and prints only words that appear once
+Script that counts the number of dir & sub-dir in current dir Script that display the 10 newest files in the current dir Script that takes a list of words as input and prints only words that appear once Script that display lines contyaining the pattern "root" from the file /etc/passwd